-2. The committee shall decide whether it is necessary to propose an amendment to the Rules of Procedure.
-In this case it shall proceed in accordance with Rule 132.

-3. Should the committee decide that an interpretation of the existing Rules is sufficient, it shall forward its interpretation to the President who shall inform Parliament.

-4. Should a political group or at least thirteen Members contest the committee's interpretation, the matter shall be put to the vote in Parliament.
+- 2. The committee shall decide whether it is necessary to propose an amendment to the Rules of Procedure.
+In this case it shall proceed in accordance with Rule 132. - Should the committee decide that an interpretation of the existing Rules is sufficient, it shall forward its interpretation to the President who shall inform Parliament. - 4.
+Should a political group or at least thirteen Members contest the committee's interpretation, the matter shall be put to the vote in Parliament.
 Adoption of the text shall be by simple majority.
-In the event of rejection, the matter shall be referred back to the committee.

-5. Uncontested interpretations and interpretations adopted by Parliament shall be appended in italic print as explanatory notes to the appropriate Rule or Rules, together with decisions on the application of the Rules of Procedure.

-6. These explanatory notes shall constitute precedents for the future application and interpretation of the Rules concerned.
+In the event of rejection, the matter shall be referred back to the committee. - Uncontested interpretations and interpretations adopted by Parliament shall be appended in italic print as explanatory notes to the appropriate Rule or Rules, together with decisions on the application of the Rules of Procedure. - These explanatory notes shall constitute precedents for the future application and interpretation of the Rules concerned. - 7.
+The provisions on the application of the Rules of Procedure shall be reviewed regularly.

-7. The provisions on the application of the Rules of Procedure shall be reviewed regularly.
+Amendment of the Rules of Procedure

-Amendment of 1.
-Any Member may table amendments to these the Rules of Rules.
-Procedure Such amendments shall be translated printed distributed in the translated printed distributed distributed distributed printed distributed distribute
+1. Any Member may propose amendments to these Rules.

-Such amendments shall be translated, printed, distributed and referred to the committee responsible, which shall examine them and decide whether to submit them to Parliament.
+Such proposed amendments shall be translated, printed, distributed and referred to the committee responsible, which shall examine them and decide whether to submit them to Parliament.

-2. Amendments to these Rules shall be adopted only if they secure the votes of a majority of the current Members of Parliament.

-3. Amendments to these Rules shall enter into force on the first day of the part-session following their adoption.
+- 2. Amendments to these Rules shall be adopted only if they secure the votes of a majority of the current Members of Parliament. - 3.
+Amendments to these Rules shall enter into force on the first day of the part-session following their adoption.